Deadtime Stories (TV series)

-Deadtime Stories is an anthology horror-fantasy television series written by Annette Cascone and based on the book series of the same title (created by Annette and Gina Cascone) that aired from November 2, 2012 to November 14, 2013.
+Deadtime Stories is an anthology horror-fantasy television series written by Annette Cascone and based on the book series of the same title (created by Annette and Gina Cascone).
+It premiered on Nickelodeon on November 2, 2012, and aired through November 14, 2013.

 Premise

 The series stars Jennifer Stone as "The Babysitter" who reads the Deadtime Stories to the children while babysitting.
-Piper Reese in the recurring-turned-lead role Nancy Patanski as the neighborhood tough girl who ended up facing off with Giggles the Killer Clown while babysitting in Who's Giggling Now.
+Piper Reese stars in the recurring-turned-lead role of Nancy Patanski, the neighborhood tough girl who ended up facing off with Giggles the Killer Clown while babysitting in Who's Giggling Now.

 Episodes

 Broadcast

 Deadtime Stories aired on Nickelodeon in the United States from October 3 to November 14, 2013.
 The show aired on TVOntario's Programming block called TVOKids in Canada in 2012, and on CITV in the UK in 2013.
 It later aired on Disney XD in Canada.